abib03/fintech-hw/Unit 1_HW.md

 It would allow both investors and companies to have secure transactions and open a new path for further decentralizing investing by using cryptocurrencies.
 * Why are these technologies appropriate for your solution?

-Not only would it secure investments safely and track them to a digital ledger, it would allow for faster execution of transactions and for further community investing into projects that matter to them.
+Not only would it secure investments safely by tracking them to a digital ledger, it would allow for faster execution of transactions and for further community investing into projects that matter to them.
+Using DAOs further decomocratizes their community of investors and gives them the power and voting rights to invest in projects on the site.

 ## Sources